Three things that delay IBS recovery & what to do about them

 Expectations

-You either have negative, positive, or no expectations depending on where you are on your IBS recovery journey.
+You either have negative, positive, or no expectations depending on where you are in your IBS recovery journey.

 Let’s take the situation where a person has had IBS for some time, let's say 6 months.
 However, the longer they have had IBS symptoms, the more likely the following applies, but more deeply.

-During that short time, IBS symptoms may get worse, not only do the physical symptoms get worse, but the emotional ones too, and over time, the symptoms not only continue to get worse, but they become more frequent, they become more troublesome.
+During that short time, IBS symptoms may get worse; not only do the physical symptoms get worse, but the emotional ones too, and over time, the symptoms not only continue to get worse, but they become more frequent, and they become more troublesome.
 Why is that?

 The IBS is the same, so something has changed to make the symptoms worse and more frequent.